 Chrysanthemums hold great cultural significance in many countries.

 In Japan, chrysanthemums are considered a symbol of royalty bringing longevity, rejuvenation, and perfection.
 They are often associated with the autumn season and are celebrated during the annual Chrysanthemum Festival, known as "Kiku no Sekku."
 Chrysanthemums have also been a popular motif in traditional Japanese art for centuries, being frequently depicted in paintings, ceramics, and textiles, showcasing their intricate beauty.
-You can discover more about the significance of chrysanthemums throughout art history in this article by The Arts Society
+You can discover more about the significance of chrysanthemums throughout art history in

 A detail of a Japanese kimono, decorated with chrysanthemums (Photo by theartssociety.org)